BenAirola1/COEN-79/string/README.md

-Standard library string class re-implementation.
+Standard library string class re-implementation using a dynamic array of characters.